icyBeRed/stpihkal/stpihkal/protocols/lovense.md

 command string, while invalid commands will respond with either the string `ERR` or the original command string prefixed with `UNKNOWN,`.

+Some response messages are prefixed to indicate which command they are in response to, but some are not.
+Typically, this is not a problem because as they are unambiguously in response to the most recent command.
+However, certain commands such as [`StartMove:𝛘`] can send responses interwoven with those from other commands, requiring more care.

 Here is an example session, with whitespace added to distinguish transmitter and receiver.